web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 ### The webpack cache does not work?

-Builder enables webpack's persistent cache by default.
+Rsbuild enables webpack's persistent cache by default.

 After the first compilation is completed, the cache file will be automatically generated and output to the `./node_modules/.cache/webpack` directory.
 When the second compilation is performed, the cache is hit and the compilation speed is greatly improved.